jamesplease/skipped-periodic-values.js/README.md

 ### What might I use this library for?

-This library was built to solve the following problem: given a day, and a number of workdays, determine the total number of days in constant time.
+This library was built to solve the following problem: given a day, and a number of workdays, determine the total number of days.

 ### Terminology